rtk-incubator/rtk-query/docs/concepts/mutations.md

 #### Provides

 A _query_ can _provide_ entities to the cache.
-The `provides` argument can both be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
-That function will be passed the result as the first argument and the argument originally passed into the `query` method as the second argument.
+The `provides` argument can either be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
+That function will be passed the result as the first argument, the response error as the second argument, and the argument originally passed into the `query` method as the third argument.
+Note that either result or error arguments may be undefined based on whether the query was successful or not.

 #### Invalidates

 A _mutation_ can _invalidate_ specific entities in the cache.
-The `invalidates` argument can both be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
-That function will be passed the result as the first argument and the argument originally passed into the `query` method as the second argument.
+The `invalidates` argument can either be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
+That function will be passed the result as the first argument, the response error as the second argument, and the argument originally passed into the `query` method as the second argument.
+Note that either result or error arguments may be undefined based on whether the query was successful or not.

 ### Scenarios and Behaviors